introduction-to-python-bsuir-2019/PythonHomework/README.md

 * --json (prints result as JSON in stdout)
 * --verbose (outputs verbose status messages)
 * --version (print version info)
+* --date (It should take a date in YYYYmmdd format.
+For example:
+ --date 20191020The new from the specified day will be printed out.
+  If the news are not found error will be returned.)
+* --to-pdf TO_PDF (It should take the path of the directory where new PDF file will be saved)

 # JSON structure
 feed = {